jeordan2/jeordan2/readme.md

 1. ~~make repo~~
 2. ~~make index.html~~
 3. ~~make css~~
-4. think about js
+4. ~~think about js~~
 5. make a song
 6. other pages
+7. fill in home page
-7. finish this todo list
+100. finish this todo list

 # features
 1. ~~stars~~